Expected Performance of Cosmic Muon Veto Detector: Reconstruction and Extrapolation of Muon Tracks

 The miniICAL RPC detectors sometimes require troubleshooting and repair.
-To assist with this process, the CMVD design excludes the front side veto wall.
-As a result, in the absence of the front wall, it is expected that there will be events where a muon did not pass through scintillator strips, though there was a trigger generated in the miniICAL system, as shown in Figure \ref{fig:tracksfromfrontside}.

-During the data taking periods, the muon hits in the veto system will be identified by extrapolating the reconstructed muon trajectory towards the veto walls.
-However, it was found through simulation that there will be instances where the extrapolated position of the muon is inside the CMVD, even though the muon did not actually pass through that layer.
-This issue was investigated and it was determined that in order to exclude such false detections, events with extrapolated positions within 30\,cm of the front top veto wall must be disregarded.
-This reduces the statistical power of the experiments, but removes any ambiguity of misreconstructions.
+To allow access to the RPCs, the CMVD design excludes the front side veto wall.
+As a result, in the absence of the front wall, it is expected that there will be events where a muon did not pass through EPS strips, though there was a trigger generated in the miniICAL system.
+During the data-taking periods, the muon hits in the veto system will be identified by extrapolating the reconstructed muon trajectory toward the veto walls.
+However, it was found through simulation that there will be instances where the extrapolated position of the muon is inside the CMVD, even though the muon did not pass through that layer.
+This issue was investigated and it was determined that in order to exclude such false detections, events with extrapolated positions within $30\,cm$ from the front-side of top veto wall must be disregarded.
+This reduces the acceptance of the cosmic muon veto detector but removes any ambiguity of mis-reconstructions.
 This larger area is primarily due to factors such as the uncertainty in the reconstruction, the effect of multiple scattering within the iron layers, and the longer extrapolation distance for tracks with large angles.
-Figure \ref{fig:extrapol_nohits} shows the extrapolated position on the veto walls for events originating from the front side of the detector.
+Figure \ref{fig:extrapol_nohits} shows the extrapolated position on the veto walls for events originating from the front side of the detector, i.e., without any interaction in veto walls.